-A narrow slot should be cut from the center of the 6 ft side of the hole, towards the base pad.
-The slot should extend from the bottom of the hole out to approximately 6 ft, at a 45° angle from horizontal.
+A narrow slot should be cut from the center of the long side of the hole, towards the base pad.
+The slot should extend from about 2' above the bottom of the hole out at a $45^{\circ}$ angle from horizontal.
 This slot will be used for the anchor rod.

 Prepare three reinforcing bar "cages".
+Suspend the cages so that an appropriate amount of clearance is provided.
 Pass the anchor rod eye through the rebar cage, and then place the cage and rod in the hole so that the rod sits in the slot and the plate is centered in the cage.
-Check the angle of the anchor rod and support it so that it rests at $\sim 45^{\circ}$ above horizontal.
+Check the angle of the anchor rod and support it so that it rests at ~45° above horizontal (55° for 140-160 towers).